zcemys1/comp0034-tutorials/activities/week4/4-2-test-app-url.md

 also need to have the browser set large enough that it can find elements of your page.
 A good starting point is to maximise the browser window.

-The following code handles this for you, it will detect if its being run on GitHub Actions and if so will so 'headless', otherwise it will run in a maximised browser window.
+The following code handles this for you, it will detect if its being run on GitHub Actions and if so will set 'headless', otherwise it will run in a maximised browser window.

 ```python